-All of the requirements above should be obtained from an administrator who installed the Crunchy PostgreSQL Operator.
+All of the requirements above should be obtained from an administrator who installed PGO.

 Linux and macOS

 The following will setup the pgo client to be used on a Linux or macOS system.

 Installing the Client

 First, download the pgo client from the GitHub official releases.
 Crunchy Enterprise Customers can download the pgo binaries from https://access.crunchydata.com/ on the downloads page.